 Credits similar to the credits available in Tier 1 counties are potentially available to companies in certain less developed census tracts in the metropolitan areas of the state.
-Note that average wages for the new jobs must be above the average wage of the county that has the lowest average wage of any county in the state.
+Note that the average wage for each new job must be above the average wage of the county that has the lowest average wage of any county in the state.
 Also employers must make health insurance available to employees filling the new full-time jobs, Employers are not, however, required to pay all or part of the cost of such insurance unless this benefit is provided to existing employees.
 For taxpayers that initially claimed this credit for any taxable year beginning before January 1, 2009, credits are allowed for new credit full-time employee jobs for five years in years two through six after the creation of the jobs.
 In Tier 1 and Tier 2 counties, the total credit amount may offset up to 100% of a taxpayer's state income tax liability for a taxable year.
 In Tier 3 and Tier 4 counties, the total credit amount may offset up to 50% of a taxpayer's state income tax liability for a taxable year.
 In Tier 1 counties and less developed census tracts only, credits may also be taken against a company's income tax withholding.
 To claim the credit against withholding, a business must file Form IT-WH at least 30 days prior to filing the return on which the applicable jobs are claimed or 30 days prior to the due and date of the return if earlier.
-Once the income tax return is filed, the Department has 120 days to review the withholding credit being claimed notify the business of the approved credit and when and how it may be claimed.
+Once the income tax return is filed, the Department has 120 days to review the withholding credit being claimed and notify the business of the approved credit and when and how it may be claimed.
 A credit claimed but not used in any taxable year may be carried forward for 10 years from the close of the taxable year in which the qualified jobs were established.
 The measurement of the new full-time jobs and maintained jobs is based on average monthly employment.
 Georgia counties are re-ranked annually based on updated statistics.
 This credit should be claimed on Form IT-CA. An additional \$500 per job is allowed for a business locating within a county that belongs to a Joint Development Authority per O.C.G.A. §36-62-5.1.
 An existing business enterprise as defined in O.C.G.A. §48-7-40 qualifies for an additional \$500 credit for each new full-time job provided all conditions are met.
 For taxpayers that create a new year one under DCA regulations for any taxable year beginning on or after January 1, 2009 the following apply:

 - 1. The definition of a business enterprise now also includes a business or headquarters of a business that provides services for the elderly and persons with disabilities (only for the jobs credit provided pursuant to O.C.G.A.
 48-7-40). - 2.
 The credit may be claimed beginning with the year the job is created as opposed to the year after the job is created. - 3.
 The credit may be claimed against withholding tax for a business enterprise engaged in a competitive project (as certified by the Department of Economic Development) which is located in a tier 2, 3, or 4 county. - 4.
-The additional \$500.00 tax credit for an existing business enterprise is allowed to be claimed in the year the job is created as opposed to the year after the job is created. - 5.
-The additional new full-time jobs created in the 4 years after the initial year shall be eligible for the credit. - 6.
+The additional new full-time jobs created in the 4 years after the initial year shall be eligible for the credit. - 5.
 The credit must be claimed within 1 year instead of the normal 3 year statute of limitation period.